divio/divio-cloud-docs/background/infrastructure-python-packaging.rst

 In this case, the wheel was found and downloaded, but could not be installed because it contained a "hidden" dependency (``setuptools``).
 One option is to contact Divio support; we can ensure that the wheel is built with this requirement.

-Another is to bypass the wheels proxy, described in the immediately following section:
+Another is to bypass the wheels proxy, described in :ref:`wheels-not-using-proxy` below.

+.. _wheels-not-using-proxy:

 Not using the wheels proxy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~